Lingle v. Chevron U.S.A. Inc.

 Disposition: Reversed and remanded.

-rent, regulation, advances, stations, lessee-dealer, private property, cap, effects, formula, substantially advance, regulatory taking, oil company, exactions, gasoline, legitimate state interest, dealers, courts, retail, property right, due process, Fifth Amendment, wholesale, just compensation, summary judgment, gasoline price, public use, appropriation, government regulation, zoning ordinance, challenges
+rent, regulation, advances, stations, lessee-dealer, private property, cap, effects, formula, substantially advance, regulatory taking, oil company, exactions, gasoline, legitimate state interest, dealers, courts, retail, property right, due process, wholesale, just compensation, summary judgment, gasoline price, public use, appropriation, government regulation, zoning ordinance, challenges, dedication

 Energy & Utilities Law, Oil & Petroleum Products, Gasoline Fuels, Gasoline Dealers & Distributors, Communications Law, Overview & Legal Concepts, Ownership, General Overview, Oil, Gas & Mineral Interests, Utility Companies, Ownership & Restructuring, Constitutional Law, Bill of Rights, Fundamental Rights, Eminent Domain & Takings, Real Property Law, Inverse Condemnation, State Application, Regulatory Takings, Procedural Due Process, Scope of Protection, Remedies, Constitutional Issues